8ta4/blog/drafts/In Search of a Shower-Proof, Noise-Cancelling Mic.md

 I also gave [Krisp](https://krisp.ai/), a noise-canceling software, a shot, hoping it would boost transcription accuracy.
 Here's the scoop:

-- With the Bose and OpenRun, it didn't really make a difference.
+- With the Bose and OpenRun, it didn't help because transcription was still useless.
-- For the Voyager 5200, Krisp actually seemed to make the transcription accuracy worse.
+- For the Voyager 5200, Krisp actually made the transcription worse.

 The real challenge is to find a mic that can:
 - Withstand the shower environment